mikepaxton/ChickenCoop-circuitPython-/README.md

-# Chicken Coop Controller
+# Coop Controller Software

+The Chicken Coop Controller software is designed to automate the operation of a chicken coop door and interior light using a Raspberry Pico and CircuitPython.
+It offers a combination of automatic control based on light levels outside the coop, manual override capabilities, and a convenient interface for chicken coop management.

 ## Features:

-The purpose of this script is to control the chicken coop door and light using a Raspberry Pico and CircuitPython.
-I'm using a L298N H-Bridge motor driver to control a linear actuator which opens and closes the coop door.
-I'm using a photocell resistor to detect light levels outside the coop which then triggers the opening and closing of the door.
+* Automatic Coop Door Operation: The software uses a Raspberry Pico and an L298N H-Bridge motor driver to control a linear actuator that opens and closes the chicken coop door based on the ambient light levels.
+This is achieved using a photocell resistor to detect the outdoor light conditions.

-## How the chicken door should work:
-Opens at daylight hours and closes and dark (photocell resistor).
-If needed a way to manually open and close the coop door.
+* Manual Override: In situations where manual intervention is required, the system provides a Manual Override button.
-Install a manual override button (constant on switch) When in manual mode can press open or close to keep the door in the desired state.
+This button allows you to manually open or close the coop door and lock it in the desired state.
+* Interior Coop Light Control: The software also includes functionality to control an interior light within the chicken coop.
+A relay is used to turn the light on or off, and this can be manually activated using a dedicated button.
+* Emergency Stop: While the Emergency Stop (E-Stop) functionality is implemented in the code, it's important to note that it may not be physically wired to the control panel in your setup.
+The E-Stop button is designed to halt all operations in case of an emergency.

+## How the Chicken Coop Door Works:

+* The coop door automatically opens during daylight hours and closes at night based on the readings from the photocell resistor.
+* In manual mode, you can press the "Open" or "Close" button to control the coop door's position.
+The Manual Override button and Constant On/Off button allow you to manually operate the door and interior light.

+## Installation:

+### Required Files on the Raspberry Pico:
+/main.py
+** Note: All necessary libraries are included in the CircuitPython.uf2 file, so there's no need to add libraries to the /lib folder.

 ## 3D Printer Files:

-I've included my 3D printer .stl files for both the 5mm photo cell and control panel.
-The control panel is printed in two part for easy printing.
-They are simply attached by inserting and securing the buttons.
-Coop Panel Door Insert - Part 2.stl is printed using two colors.
-I printed the lettering in white as you can see in the photos.
+Included in this repository are 3D printer .stl files for the 5mm photocell holder and the control panel.
+The control panel consists of two parts for ease of printing, and they can be securely attached by inserting and securing the buttons.
+The "Coop Panel Door Insert - Part 2.stl" is printed using two colors, with the lettering typically printed in white.

-The photocell holder allows you to insert a 5mm photocell into one end then attach wires and heatshrink them into place.
-The holder itself is long enough to go through 3/8" plywood of the chicken coop siding.
-You can use small screws and some silicon to secure it on the inside of siding.
+The photocell holder is designed to accommodate a 5mm photocell, allowing you to attach wires and secure them in place with heat shrink tubing.
+It's long enough to pass through 3/8" plywood on the chicken coop's siding, and you can use small screws and silicone to secure it from the inside.

 ## Additional Info:
-I've included a couple photos to help visualize what the install looks like.
-This is a working chicken coop so please excuse the cobwebs and mess.
-You will probably notice three holes drilled into control panel door.
-Those are from my previous setup which was using a Raspberry Pi 3B.
-I plan on 3d printing a couple of wooden inserts to plug those holes.
-The previous system worked great, but I had issues in the dead of winter.
-The 100W solar panel couldn't keep the 12v deep cycle battery charged enough to run the Raspberry Pi, just not enough sunlight in the winter.
-You can find my previous setup on my GitHub page under StarClucks.
-It was written for the Raspberry Pi using Python 3.
+The provided photos in this repository offer a visual representation of the installation process.
+Please note that the coop in the images is a working chicken coop, so some mess and cobwebs are expected.

-I'm using a 12v to 5 volt DC converter to power the Raspberry Pico directly off of the battery.
-I'm bypassing the solar controllers output connectors.
-I've had issues in the past using the outputs including the USB ports.
+The setup includes a 12V to 5V DC converter to power the Raspberry Pico directly from the battery, bypassing the solar controller's output connectors.
+In the images, you'll also see a red and yellow wire connected to the photocell holder, along with coiled speaker wire.
+These were used for audio playback in the backyard when a Raspberry Pi 3B was previously installed.
-To the right of the Pico you will see a red and yellow wire.
-This is the photocell holder attached to it.
-You will also see some speaker wire coiled up on the left side.
-When I was running with a Raspberry Pi 3b I had Airplay installed on it and could play music in the backyard through the speakers attached to the chicken coop.

 ## Basic Hardware List for Pico:
 * 1 - Raspberry Pico